Who was Paul Klee?

 Angel Applicant, 1939

-Paul Klee always maintained an experimentalist stance but with his own language, with practically monochromatic or highly polychromatic canvases, geometric shapes, as well as letters, numbers, arrows, figures of animals and people in an abstract way.
-He is considered one of the main and most versatile modern artists of the 20th century, with a production that incorporated several movements: Expressionism, Cubism, Futurism, Surrealism and Astractionism.
+Paul Klee he always maintained an experimentalist posture but with a language of his own, with practically monochromatic or highly polychromatic canvases, geometric shapes, as well as letters, numbers, arrows, figures of animals and people in an abstract way.
+He is considered one of the main and most versatile modern artists of the 20th century, with a production that incorporated several movements: Expressionism, Cubism, Futurism, Surrealism and Atractionism.